Showing 1 - 1 OF 1

 Military ID & DEERS

 Lost or stolen CACs are accountable government property.
 A statement of lost or stolen ID must be provided before a replacement CAC can be issued.
-Lost or stolen CACs must be reported to 319 SFS, Law Enforcement Desk, bldg.
-339, 1st floor.
+Lost or stolen CACs must be reported to 319 SFS, Law Enforcement Desk, 463 Steen Blvd.

 Defense Service Network (DSN) Dialing Instructions

-The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
+The DSN is the provider of long-distance communications service for the Department of Defense (DOD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
-When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 701 area code.
+When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the 701 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial (701) 747-1110.
 Please note that long distance charges may be incurred.
 The DSN for GFAFB is 362.

-DoD Civilians and retirees are eligible to apply for privatized base housing at Grand Forks AFB.
+DOD Civilians and retirees are eligible to apply for privatized base housing at Grand Forks AFB.
 Contact Grand Forks AFB Homes at 701-594-8000.

 Child care off-base can be expensive and difficult to secure and the CDC has a wait list for some categories.

-October to Apr features everything from blizzards, black ice on the roads (if you have to scrape your windshield in the morning, watch for ice patches on bridges, ramps, etc.) to freezing rain, snow, etc. Winter driving involves due diligence, speed reduction and lengthening space between vehicles.
+Weather: October to April features everything from blizzards, black ice on the roads (watch for ice patches on bridges, ramps, etc.) to freezing rain, snow, (you may have to scrape your windshield in the morning) etc. Winter driving involves due diligence, speed reduction and lengthening space between vehicles.
 Please see the GFAFB Cold Hard Facts on the USAF Connect App for more information on winter safety and winter driving.

-May to Sept brings a wide range of temperatures, from the 50’s in May to 80+ in August.
-During this time be prepared for seasonal allergies (mold, pollen, etc.).
+May to September brings a wide range of temperatures, from the 50’s in May to 80+ in August.
+During this time, be prepared for seasonal allergies (mold, pollen, etc.).
 The Grand Forks area has a pretty short growing season.
-Mosquitoes & ticks (active in temps over 40 degrees) are problematic, so pets (and you) should be protected.
+Mosquitoes & ticks (active in temps over 40 degrees) are problematic.
+You and your pets should be protected.
 Ticks are found in tall grasses, so check everyone over after outdoor activities.
 It helps to wear light colored clothing.
-Protect yourself and family members between dusk to dawn from mosquitoes (stay indoors or check out many of the over the counter products).
+Protect yourself and family members between dusk to dawn from mosquitoes.
+Stay indoors or check out many of the over the counter products such as mosquito spray.